ChrisWhealy/DistributedSystemNotes/Lecture 4.md

 ## Summary

 Lamport Clocks are good for certain aspects of determining causality, but they do leave us with indeterminate situations.
-This is because a Lamport Clock is consistent with causality, but does not characterise it.
+This is because a Lamport Clock is consistent with causality but does not characterise it.

 In order to remove this indeterminacy, we need a different type of clock, called a Vector Clock.